 - Only courses comparable to the level and merit of a Harvard GSAS course will be approved; credit is not given for undergraduate courses or thesis courses.

 Credit for Work Done at Harvard University

-Students may apply to receive academic and financial credit for courses taken at Harvard University.
+Students may apply to receive academic credit for courses taken at Harvard University.